CrossRef/event-data-user-guide/event-data-manual.md

 ## Selection of DOIs for Pull Sources {#selection-of-dois}

 Pull Sources work by making a query against an external service for a given Research Object's DOI.
-To do this, it maintains an internal list of Research Objecturces.
+To do this, it maintains an internal list of Research Objects.
 The [Scope](#scope) section gives full details.

 ## Data Sources, Agents and Source tokens